How to Set up a Zendesk Azure DevOps Integration: The Complete 2024 Guide

 In the “Notes” box, you can write text describing what your trigger does and why.
 That can be a big help if there are lots of connections and triggers in your setup.

 There’s also a switch at the bottom, which you’ll need to set to active for the connection to work.
 That helps you switch triggers on and off as needed.
-Click the “Add” button when you’re done.
+Click the “Add” button when you’re ready.

 exalate triggers